The Schur multiplier norm and its dual norm: Computation of the -norm as an infinite linear program

+For a feasible solution the inequality \eqref{AbsConv} shows that the value in \eqref{FesSum1} may be approximated arbitrarily well by a difference of sums over a finite number of indices, so we see that the value of an infinite feasible solution may be approximated arbitrarily well by the value of a finite feasible solution.
+On the other hand we will show, that the optimal value may be obtained from a finite feasible solution, so we do not have to work with infinite optimal solutions in the arguments to come. \end{remark}

-We will use the result stated in the coming lemma a couple of times in the proof of Theorem \ref{LpSol}, and in order to present this lemma we need a definition first. \begin{definition} Let $\xi $ be a unit vector in $\bc^n,$ then $ P_\xi$ denotes the orthogonal projection onto the space $\bc\xi.$ \end{definition}
+We will use the result stated in the coming lemma a couple of times in the proof of Theorem \ref{LpSol}, and in order to present this lemma we need a definition first. \begin{definition} Let $\xi $ be a unit vector in $\bc^n,$ then $ P_\xi$ denotes the matrix of the orthogonal projection onto the space $\bc\xi.$ \end{definition}